specklesystems/speckle-server/README.md

 1. `yarn build:public`
 1. `yarn build`

-After this, you can use the scripts in the individual packages or run them all in dev mode:
+After this, you can start the development dependencies and run all packages in dev mode.
+Dev mode will watch for changes and rebuild automatically:

-- `yarn dev`
+1. `yarn dev:docker:up`

-For development you'll also want to run `yarn dev:docker:up` which will start up the docker containers you will need to be able to run the apps on your machine.
+1. `yarn dev`

 ## IDE